What is Cold Laser Therapy?

 2008 – World Health Organisation (Bone and Joint Task Force) recommended Cold Laser Therapy for neck pain.

 Although cold laser therapy is quite safe and healthy, it is not recommended in some cases.

-Cold laser therapy shouldn’t be used on carcinomas or cancerous lesions.
+Cold laser therapy shouldn’t be used on carcinomas.
 It should also be avoided on the thyroid or eyes.
 With little research done in this area, cold laser therapy has not been proven to be safe for unborn children.
 So, it’s not suggested that pregnant women use this type of treatment.